ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/operation.md

 \note
 `__WFE()` is not available in every Arm Cortex-M implementation.
 Check device manuals for availability.
-The alternative using `__WFI()` has other issues, please take note of https://www.keil.com/support/docs/3591.htm as well.
+The alternative using `__WFI()` has other issues, explained in the Arm Knowledge Based Article [Low Power RTX Applications on Cortex-M Devices](https://developer.arm.com/documentation/ka002948/latest).

 ## Timeout Value {#CMSIS_RTOS_TimeOutValue}